 3. Students apply effective communication skills.

 4. Students will understand project risk management and project control processes.

 5. Students will demonstrate strong leadership, management and teamwork skills.

 6. Students will apply modern technology to solve construction related problems.

-7. Students will recognize and apply high professional practices and ethical standards.
+7. Students will recognize and apply high professional practices, sustainability and ethical standards.

-Eighteen hours are required for a minor in technology.
+Eighteen hours are required for a minor in Technology.
 At least nine hours must be advanced.
+The minor is to consist of a cohesive set of courses, often selected to support the student's major.
 Courses will be determined by conference with a department advisor or the chair of the department.